metcalfcloud/pictallion/README.md

 ### Prerequisites

+- Python 3.11 or higher
-- Node.js 18 or higher
+- Node.js 18 or higher (for frontend development)
 - PostgreSQL database (local or cloud)
 - Optional: Ollama for local AI processing
 - Optional: OpenAI API key for cloud AI processing